-The wellhead becomes a multi-purpose facility or ‘Trove‘, for producing and injecting oxygen-enhanced air, and for extracting and processing hydrogen, heat and other products for a wide variety of markets.
+The wellhead becomes a multi-purpose facility for producing and injecting oxygen-enhanced air, and for extracting and processing hydrogen, heat and other products for a wide variety of markets.

 In simple terms, advanced technology allows for a two-step process: i) heating the reservoir to create free hydrogen, and ii) extracting pure hydrogen gas, heat and other valuables.

-In practice, a functioning facility or ‘Trove’ will include include a series of connected processes, beginning with the production of oxygen-enriched air and ending with storage and distribution of hydrogen.
+In practice, a functioning facility will include include a series of connected processes, beginning with the production of oxygen-enriched air and ending with storage and distribution of hydrogen.

-The most innovative part of these Trove technologies is the patented combination of heating reservoirs with Oxinjection wells and harvesting the hydrogen with Hygeneration wells.
+The most innovative part is the patented combination of heating reservoirs with Oxinjection wells and harvesting the hydrogen with Hygeneration wells.
 Both types of wells adapt existing equipment to new purpose.

 Oxygen-enhanced air is produced at the wellhead, and then injected deep into the reservoir through an ‘Oxinjection Well‘.
 Gases, coke and heavier hydrocarbons are oxidized in place (a process known as In-Situ Combustion).
 Targeted portions of the reservoir become very warm.
 Where necessary, the temperatures are heightened further through radio frequency emissions.

-Eventually, oxidation temperatures exceed 500°C. This extreme heat causes the nearby hydrocarbons, and any surrounding water molecules, to break apart.
+Eventually, oxidation temperatures rise.
+The extreme heat causes the nearby hydrocarbons, and any surrounding water molecules, to break apart.
 Both the hydrocarbons and the H2O become a temporary source of free hydrogen gas.
 These molecular splitting processes are referred to as thermolysis, gas reforming and water-gas shift.
 They have been used in commercial industrial processes to generate hydrogen for more than 100 years.
 Proton’s Process is controlled through the timing and pattern of oxygen injection and external heating.

-After creating free hydrogen, one or more Hygeneration wells extracts the elemental hydrogen, using Proton’s patented Hygenerator.
-The Hygenerator is a dynamic down-hole device that uses feedback from inside the wells to intelligently locate hydrogen.
-A selective membrane inside the Hygenerator filters the gases, and a pump moves pure hydrogen gas up to the wellhead.
+After creating free hydrogen, one or more Hygeneration wells extracts the elemental hydrogen, using Proton’s patented membrane.
+The membrane is a dynamic down-hole device that uses feedback from inside the wells to intelligently locate hydrogen.
+A selective membrane inside the Proton Membrane filters the gases, and a pump moves pure hydrogen gas up to the wellhead.